Guarda – Lai Blau – Chamonna Tuoi

 Public Transport

-- By Rhaetian Railway (from Chur, Prättigau or Upper Engadine) every hour to Guarda station
+- By the Rhaetian Railway (from Chur, Prättigau or Upper Engadin) hourly to Guarda station

-- Several daily PostBus connections from Guarda train station to the PostBus stop Guarda, cumün
+- Several daily PostBus connections from Guarda station to the PostBus stop Guarda, cumün

-From the north: via Landquart – Klosters by car transport through the Vereina tunnel (Selfranga - Sagliains) or over the Flüela Pass into the Lower Engadine on H27
+From the north: via Landquart – Klosters by car shuttle through the Vereina tunnel (Selfranga - Sagliains) or over the Flüela pass to the Lower Engadin on H27

-From the east: via Landeck / Austria in the direction of St. Moritz on H27
+From the east: via Landeck / Austria towards St. Moritz on H27

 Parken

-Paid parking at the entrance to the village of Guarda (Guarda is car-free)
+Paid parking at the village entrance of Guarda (Guarda is car-free)

 Responsible for this content Tourism Engadin Scuol Samnaun Val Müstair AG.